JLeuze/Meteor-Slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

+= 1.5.6 =
+Meteor Slides 1.5.6 includes updated support and functionality for the latest version of the Members plugin.

 = 1.5.5 =
 Meteor Slides 1.5.5 has been updated with theme conflict fixes and support for responsive images using srcset in WordPress 4.4.